-Our day started in Altamura, where we parked at a parking near the market (this doesn’t cost much, so we decided to just drive to the city center and park at a free spot).
-We strolled around the small alleys, took some shot from the daily life going on in Altamura and wandered towards the main square.
-At the main square, we sat down at Caffe Ronchi for a croissant and a good cappuccino, the perfect start of another day in Italy.
+Our day started in Altamura, where we parked at a parking near the market (this doesn’t cost much, so we decided to just drive to the city centre and park at a free spot).
+We strolled around the small alleys, took some shots of the daily life going on in Altamura and wandered towards the main square.
+At the main square, we sat down at Caffe Ronchi for a croissant and a good cappuccino, the perfect start to another day in Italy.

 Bari, the largest city in Puglia and also where many might arrive when starting a Puglia road trip.
 We decided to not stay in Bari as there were so many other great places to visit and we’ve heard mixed stories about having to stay in the city or not.
-We actually liked the city when strolling around, so one or two nights wouldn’t have been bad to explore the city a little bit more.
-I thought the city was really authentic and it really shows the Italian vibe with the different colors, citizens on the balconies and flowerful alleys.
-We had lunch at Osteria Le Arpie that we got recommended and for a reason.
-The place was also packed with locals and we had to wait for a little bit before we actually had a seat.
+We liked the city when strolling around, so one or two nights wouldn’t have been bad to explore the city a little bit more.
+I thought the city was authentic and it shows the Italian vibe with the different colours, citizens on the balconies and alleys full of flowers.
+We had lunch at Osteria Le Arpie we got recommended and for a reason.
+The place was also packed with locals and we had to wait for a little bit before we had a seat.

-After our visit to Castel del Monte, Bari & Altamura we continued our trip to Polignano a Mare, another great town in Puglia worth visiting.
+After we visited Castel del Monte, Bari & Altamura we continued our trip to Polignano a Mare, another great town in Puglia worth visiting.
 Even though the day was quite packed, I enjoyed the various stops as all places had a different vibe.